 Use Images

 Associate words with images.
-Create visual flashcards.
+Build visual flashcards.
 Use illustrated dictionaries.
-This facilitates memorization and activates more areas of the brain.
+It makes memorization easier and activates more areas of the brain.

 Study in Public

-Go to parks, cafes, malls.
-This stimulates study and attracts potential learning partners.
-Studying alone is good, but exchanging ideas accelerates progress.
+Go to parks, cafés, malls.
+It keeps your study routine alive and can attract potential learning partners.
+Studying alone is good, but exchanging ideas speeds up progress.

 Tools and Resources